a-roguet/COVID_Rscripts/workflow/02_Import_data_bigspreadsheet.md

-2. Check that all NTCs are negative or below the limit of detection (3 droplets for N1 and N2).
+2. Check that all NTCs are negative or below the limit of detection (2 droplets max for N1 and N2).
 If not, flag it!

    >  You should have spotted that issue during the quality control #1.
 Because if the NTCs are positive, then you should not have gone that far away in the workflow!